Raj-Sanjay-Shah/Twignet/README.md

+### Tasks May 16
+1. Word2vec for all the words to capture semantic meaning.
+Cosine Similarity->Normalization (check first).
+Decide Threshold?
+2. BERT base model and BERT base +
+3. Overfitting
+4. 80-20 split
 ### Tasks May 14
 1. Identity Matrix vs Feature Matrix
 2. Efficient Graph Creation from tweets instead of TF-IDF: Capture Importance of words in a tweet